sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Assets and learned PhaseJS api
 * Blocker - No

+#### Mangesh Tak
+* What I did yesterday -  Started with basic Phaser JS
+* What I will do today - Developing levels
+* Blocker - No

 # Day 10 - 16th April

 #### Sricheta